jana-uoft/time_tracking/README.md

-# node_express_mongo_api
+# Time Tracking App
-A fully restful API using NodeJS, Express and MongoDB with support for authentication using JWT.
+A time tracking app for your workspace which allows to punch in and out, view reports set preferences and many more.

+Built with React+Redux, NodeJS+Express API with Mongoose.

+Working Progress...